How to Build a Plugin for Anthropic Claude Cowork (and Claude Code)

 See the SKILL.md template for a fuller scaffold.

-In Cowork, Skills are distributed inside plugins - a folder with a .claude-plugin/plugin.json manifest plus your skills/ directory:
+In Claude, Skills are distributed inside plugins - a folder with a .claude-plugin/plugin.json manifest plus the component directories your plugin needs:

 my-plugin/